remmertjack/Clustering-Ball-Players-1/README.md

 for any questions, comments, concerns, or discussion points about the analysis presented within.*

 ### *Abstract*
 The aims of this study were to identify sub-groups of hitters in the MLB.
-A total of 450 players were sampled from 2015-2019 given they had at least 400 PA in those years and 100 in 2018 and 125 in 2017 to account for the survivorship basis and issues with identifying aging players hitting styles.
+A total of 450 players were sampled from 2015-2019 given they had at least 400 PA in those years, 100 PA in 2018 and 125 PA in 2017 to account for the survivorship basis and issues with identifying aging player's hitting styles.
 These sub-groups were determined using four different types of Cluster Analysis: K-Means, K-Medoids, Hierarchical Clustering, and Gaussian Mixture Models.
 Players were clustered on their BB%, K%, and Quality of Contact %, similar to Statcast's similarity measures for an initial comparison.
 Upon applying the various algorithms, K-Means and K-Medoids both found 2 hitters, while Hierarchical Clustering and Gaussian Mixture Models showed 3 different types of hitters.
 These groups were labeled as Power-Hitters and Table Setters, with the third group as Platoon.
 With these classifications, scouts and analysts can utilize them to determine a hitter's profile more objectively and find suitable replacements for batting roles for upcoming trades.

 ### Table of Contents
 1. [Introduction](#introduction)